 In Norway, Martha’s 17 October feast day is listed in the Niðaróss Missal (1519), which maintains that it should be celebrated with three readings and a sequence.
 The three readings for Martha’s 17 October feast day in the Niðaróss Breviary contain the story of her burial in Tarascon.
-The so-called Manuale Norvegicum or Presta handbók has readings from several biblical passages that mention Martha, including the scene in John 11:21-27, where she acknowledges the resurrection of the dead and recognizes Jesus as the son of God, and the episode in Luke 10:38-42, where Jesus visits the house of Mary and Martha.
-In the charters, Martha is named once, in a May 30, 1257 letter from Pope Alexander IV to Norwegian patriarchs, archbishops, and bishops, in which he instructs them to accept requests for forgiveness from men who had accused preachers and mendicants of laziness and attacked their right to preach and hear confession.
+The so-called Manuale Norvegicum or Presta handbók contains readings from several biblical passages that mention Martha, including the scene in John 11:21–27 where she acknowledges the resurrection of the dead and recognizes Jesus as the son of God, and the episode in Luke 10:38–42, where Jesus visits the home of Mary and Martha.
+In the charters, Martha is named once, in a 30 May 1257 letter from Pope Alexander IV to Norwegian patriarchs, archbishops, and bishops, in which he instructs them to accept requests for forgiveness from men who had accused preachers and mendicants of laziness and attacked their right to preach and hear confession.
 In the context of this discussion, the pope refers to Martha’s ministry and service and contrasts it with Mary’s contemplation.
 There are no records of Norwegian churches that were dedicated to Martha or that contained her relics.
-There are also no examples of the use of Martha as a personal name in the Norwegian charters, nor does she appear in literature from medieval Norway.
+Also, no examples of the use of Martha as a personal name exist in the Norwegian charters, nor does she appear in literature from medieval Norway.

 Mary Magdalen’s feast day of 22 July appears with some frequency in texts from medieval Norway.
-Stock.
-Perg.
-4to no. 28, a Norwegian law book written in the early fourteenth century, contains a calendar from the Premonstratensian monastery of St. Óláfr in Tønsberg, which lists the feast of Mary Magdalen, along with incipits of the antiphon of the octave of Mary Magdalen.
-Her feast is also included in the calendar in Kristina Hákonardótter’s psalter (GkS 1606 4to, ca. 1230), and in the calendars of various Norwegian law books from the fourteenth and fifteenth centuries, including OUB 317 4to (ca. 1300) and Stock.
-Perg.
-4to no. 30 (fourteenth century).
-The mid-fifteenth-century calendar for the Brigittine abbey of Munkeliv near Bergen also lists the saint’s feast day on 22 July.
-Instructions for the Magdalen’s feast are detailed in several legal works dating from the reign of Magnús Hákonarson lagabœtir (1263-1280).
-The New Gulaþing Christian Law (1267) states that those who work on it pay three aurar to the bishop.
-The New Borgarþing Christian Law (1268) lists “Mariu messo daghr Magdalene” among those feast days for which fasting is not necessary, and indicates that working on it incurred a fee of three aurar (Keyser and Munch 1848: 298).
+Stockholm, Kungliga Biblioteket, Perg.
+4o no. 28, a Norwegian law book written in the early fourteenth century, contains a calendar from the Premonstratensian Monastery of St Óláfr in Tønsberg, which lists the Feast of Mary Magdalen, along with incipits of the antiphon of the octave of Mary Magdalen.
+Her feast is also included in the calendar in Kristina Hákonardótter’s psalter (GkS 1606 4o [ca. 1230]) and in the calendars of various Norwegian law books from the fourteenth and fifteenth centuries, including Oslo, Universitetsbiblioteket, OUB 317 4o (ca. 1300) and Stockholm, Kungliga Biblioteket, Perg.
+4o no. 30 (fourteenth century).
+The mid-fifteenth-century calendar for the Brigittine abbey of Munkeliv near Bergen also lists the saint’s feast day as 22 July.
+Instructions for the Magdalen’s feast are detailed in several legal works dating from the reign of Magnús Hákonarson lagabœtir (1263–80).
+The New Gulaþing Christian Law (1267) states that those who work on this feast day pay three aurar to the bishop.
+The New Borgarþing Christian Law (1268) lists “Mariu messo daghr Magdalene” among those feast days for which fasting is not necessary and indicates that working on it incurred a fee of three aurar.
 Finally, variant readings of Archbishop Jón rauði’s Ecclesiastical Code (1273) list Mary Magdalen’s feast day as one that requires fasting.
 If a person works on this day, he or she must pay one and a half aurar (rather than three) to the bishop.